Buddha Purnima Celebrated Across Globe, Including Pakistan - UrduPoint

 Buddha Purnima Celebrated Across Globe, Including Pakistan

-Millions of Buddhists worldwide on Thursday celebrated Buddha Purnima, marking the birth, enlightenment, and passing of Gautama Buddha

-ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd May, 2024) Millions of Buddhists worldwide on Thursday celebrated Buddha Purnima, marking the birth, enlightenment, and passing of Gautama Buddha.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 24th May, 2024) Millions of Buddhists worldwide have celebrated Buddha Purnima, marking the birth, enlightenment, and passing of Gautama Buddha the other day.

 This sacred day, also known as Vesak, is the most significant in the Buddhist Calendar and was observed with great reverence and festivity in countries across Asia and beyond, including an increasingly notable celebration in Pakistan.